mattumland/memento/README.md

 - ![Cypress](https://img.shields.io/badge/cypress%20-%2317202C.svg?&style=for-the-badge&logo=cypress&logoColor=white)

 ## Project Planning
 The small scale of the project along with brand guidelines and a comp to match meant that planning could be simple and targeted.
 First, I marked up the comp to create an outline of the components.
-Then I wrote out a few basic notes about the how I would structure and store the data as well as thoughts on how to use the state data to handle conditional rendering.
+Then I wrote out a few basic notes about how I would structure and store the data as well as thoughts on how to use the state data to handle conditional rendering.
 ![Memento plan](https://user-images.githubusercontent.com/72086109/122402539-92f5a100-cf4b-11eb-941d-4d7de33e4d7f.jpg)

 Once I had outlined my component and data plan, I set up a kanban board with github issues based on each of the features.
-Each github issues had acceptance criteria.
-PRs for each feature were linked to a gitbut issue on the board.
+Each github issue had acceptance criteria.
+PRs for each feature were linked to a github issue on the board.
 Here's the final board after the project was complete.
 ![Screen Shot 2021-06-17 at 2 05 27 PM](https://user-images.githubusercontent.com/72086109/122450849-7a9a7c00-cf75-11eb-8b47-14a5179ff08f.png)

 ## Testing